kamil-dlugosz/mathForDummies/README.md

 # mathForDummies
-Image recognition - solving simple equations
+Image recognition - solving simple math expressions

 There are two verions of code:
 - mathForDummies-stepByStep: showing results of processing each image, then showing results